Recovery from Severe Substance Addiction: Understanding different models and interventions in supporting the recovery journey.

 Recent advances in the fields of molecular biology, behavioural neuropharmacology and Neuroscience, including brain imaging, have changed our understanding of the addictive processes in the brain, and why relapse can occur.
 Especially in the face of adverse consequences or life events.

-The role of applied neuroscience in understanding the complex interactions between repeated exposure to drugs, and the biological (i.e., genetic and developmental), and environmental factors (i.e., drug availability, drug cues, social, and economic/education variables) are helping to unravel the complexities of addiction, sometimes referred to as an unpredictable illness.
+The role of neuroscience in understanding the complex interactions between repeated exposure to drugs, and the biological (i.e., genetic and developmental), and environmental factors (i.e., drug availability, drug cues, social, and economic/education variables) are helping to unravel the complexities of addiction, sometimes referred to as an unpredictable illness.

 Do interventions need to be tailored to individuals and contexts, therefore?
 Examples include alcohol addiction and the mentioned use of Naltrexone.
 However, the particular withdrawal syndrome for alcoholics can be dangerous, with the potential to cause seizures.
 In opiate addiction, ‘take-home’ naltrexone can be used by families and friends for users to ‘rescue’ from overdose or worse, to buy precious time to reach out for medical assistance.